Badgerland Birding Migration Madness Photo Contest Finalists Announced

 There is one North American bird species that technically is not a cormorant, but is similar enough to include it on the list.

-Anhinga (Rare)
+Anhinga (Uncommon)

 Anhinga